 If you’re not happy with the way your child’s needs are being met, you can speak to different people to find a solution

-The first people you should talk to about your disagreement are the people who provide your child's Special Educational Needs (SEN) help.
+The first people you should talk to about your disagreement are the people who provide your child's, or young persons, Special Educational Needs (SEN) help.
 This could be their nursery, school or college.
 Tell them what the problem is and find a solution together.

 If this doesn’t work and you’d like to get independent advice about your disagreement Bournemouth's SENDIASS (previously Bournemouth's Parent Partnership) and Bournemouth Parent Carer Forum can help.

 If you’re going through the process of getting an Education Health and Care plan (EHCP) then an Independent Supporter might be right for you.